go-gorm/gorm.io/pages/docs/query.md

 ### Not Conditions

-Build NOT conditions, works similar like `Where`
+Build NOT conditions, works similar to `Where`

 ```go
 db.Not("name = ?", "jinzhu").First(&user)